 - Fill 12 cupcake baking cups heaping full or 16 regular size muffins.

 Bake at 350 degrees for 30-35 minutes.
 Tops nicely browned and crisp looking.

-Shredded carrots, apple and drained crushed pineapple are added to dry ingredients.
+Shredded carrots, apple and well drained crushed pineapple are added to dry ingredients.

 Next slightly beat eggs, oil and vanilla together in separate bowl or large measuring cup.